| Written by Mark Buzinkay

 The journey of goods transported in cold chain containers often begins at the manufacturing or production site.
 For instance, in the case of food, this process commences at farms, fisheries, or other sources of fresh produce.
 Immediately after harvest, the produce is cooled or frozen, a practice known as 'pre-cooling', essential in maintaining freshness and halting bacterial growth.

 Once prepared, these goods are packed into cold chain shipping containers for their first leg of the journey, often from the source to refrigerated storage facilities or pack houses.
-Following storage and additional preparation, these containers are loaded onto trucks or trains for their next journey phase, typically to seaports or airports.
+Following cold chain storage and additional preparation, these containers are loaded onto trucks or trains for their next journey phase, typically to seaports or airports.
 This stage can vary significantly in length and complexity, from short hauls of a few hundred miles to cross-country treks extending thousands of miles.
 The International Air Transport Association (IATA) notes that perishable goods comprise a big part of air freight, illustrating the significant reliance on air transport for perishable items.

 In ports, the containers are transferred onto cargo ships for the long oceanic voyage.
 According to the Journal of Commerce, refrigerated container trade volumes have been rising by around 5% annually since 2019, attesting to the increased use of sea freight for transporting temperature-sensitive goods.